 - Turn that vision into reality through policy (including the Zoning Ordinance), programs, and other initiatives.

 Mt.
 Pleasant is proud to be the first community in Prosperity Region 5 and the 31st in the state of Michigan to be certified as a Redevelopment Ready Community (RRC) by the Michigan Economic Development Corporation.
 Certification indicates that a community has removed development barriers and streamlined processes to be more competitive and attractive to investors.
 Mt.
 Pleasant's adoption of a form-based zoning ordinance and the creation of building plans to incentivize the construction of accessory dwelling units are examples of such efforts.
-Our work to improve our rules and procedures (such as through zoning text amendments) is always ongoing.
-We invite you to contact our staff with any suggestions that you may have.
+Our work to improve our rules and procedures (through zoning text amendments) is always ongoing.
+We are also committed to strong and consistent communication as outlined in our Public Participation & Engagement Strategy.

 ApplicationsMost developments require an application to be submitted to the Planning and Community Development Department.
 Please consult the City of Mt.
-Pleasant Development Guide Book to determine which application you need to apply for, check the application process and timeline, and download any required application forms.
+Pleasant Development Guide Book to determine which application you need to apply for, check the application process and timeline, and download any required application forms, found here.

-The City accepts payments for development-related fees online or in-person at City Hall/City Treasurer's Office, 8:00 a.m. - 4:30 p.m., Monday - Friday.
+The City accepts payments for development-related fees via cash, check, credit card (additional fee applies), online, or in-person at City Hall, 8:00 a.m. - 4:30 p.m., Monday – Friday.
+A complete fee schedule can be found, here.

 City of Mt.
 Pleasant Development Guide Book